springtwr/siyuan-code-tabs/README.md

 ## Comment
 - Essentially, this plugin was written with the help of Wenxin Yiyan  and ChatGPT.
 - This plugin was developed following the example of [obsidian-code-tab](https://github.com/lazyloong/obsidian-code-tab)
+- The version of SiYuan Notes at the time of testing: 3.0.16

 ## Changelog
+### v0.4.0
+- Fix the problem of escaping pointed brackets.
+- Limit the length of tab title and add horizontal scroll bar automatically when there are too many tabs.
+- Adjust the font size of plaintext and code blocks in markdown.

 ### v0.3.0
 - Optimize CSS display effects.
 - Adapt the code-tabs to support more themes.